William J. Leggett

-Reverend William James Leggett (October 12, 1848 – October 28, 1925) was an American college football player who was the team captain of Rutgers in the first college football game.
+William James Leggett (October 12, 1848 – October 28, 1925) was an American college football player who was the team captain of Rutgers in the first college football game.

 Early life

 Leggett was born on October 12, 1848, in Ghent, New York to William Leggett and Emily August Sargent Leggett.
 He went to school at the District School and Hudson River Institute at Claverack, New York and attended college at Rutgers University as well as New Brunswick Theological Seminary.

 Rutgers

 In 1869, he organized a football team of Rutgers classmates to play against Princeton University.
 He was named captain by his teammates.
 Shortly before the game started, Leggett and William S. Gummere, the Princeton captain, developed the rules of play.
 Under the guidance of Leggett, Rutgers won the first game in football history 6 to 4.
 In the second game, Rutgers would lose to Princeton 0 to 8.
 He was also captain of the team the following year.
 He graduated from Rutgers 1872.

 Before graduating, he won prizes in Latin and declamation.
 He was also the editor of The Daily Targum, director of the baseball team, and captain and stroke of the RU crew team.
 He was President of his class his Sophomore year.
 He was President of the Targum Association and Marshal President of the Philoclean Society.
 He won the Bradley Mathematical Prize his senior year.